-For a chart illustrating the relevant skills possessed by each Director who is proposed for election at the Meeting, see "Matters to be Considered at the Meeting - 2.
-Election of Directors -Skills Matrix".
+For a chart illustrating the relevant skills possessed by each Director who is proposed for election at the Meeting, see "Matters to be Considered at the Meeting -2.
+Election of Directors - Skills Matrix".

-Term Limits
+Term Limits and Retirement Age

 The Company does not impose term limits on its Directors, as it takes the view that term limits are an arbitrary mechanism for removing Directors that can result in valuable, experienced Directors being forced to leave the Board solely because of length of service.
+The Company also has not adopted a formal retirement age policy for its Directors.
 Instead, the Company assesses the performance of Board members annually (see below under "Board Assessments") and considers each Director's ability to continue to make a meaningful contribution.
 The Company is committed to ensuring that its Board is comprised of individuals with appropriate skill sets.